 Vaginal discharge is a more colloquial term for cervical mucus which is the fluid secreted by the cervix.
 It’s heavily influenced by the hormone estrogen.
 For all women, the menstrual cycle is very dynamic in nature.
 The average woman experiences hormonal variations thanks to fall and rise of estrogen and progesterone.

 The amount, color, and consistency of the cervical mucus fluctuate periodically in your cycle and if tracked can be very beneficial to analyze your most fertile days.
 Below are the 6 stages the cervical mucus goes through in a menstrual cycle.

 On the days you are menstruating, very little or almost no cervical mucus gets secreted.
 Some women have a very minimal amount of discharge barely indistinguishable as it’s often mixed with period blood.
 This lasts for the first 4—7 days of your menstrual cycle.

 It takes about a day or two for your cervical mucus to thicken up following your period.
-It’s common to experience vaginal dryness during
+It’s common to experience vaginal dryness during this stage.

 2. Stage Of Luscious Discharge

 As the estrogen levels remain low immediately after your periods, more amount of cervical mucus gets released.
 Sometimes, old blood gets chucked out through the vagina thereby giving your discharge a brown tint.
 This is the safe period to have unprotected vaginal sex.

 If you are trying to conceive, remember that this type of vaginal discharge won’t allow the free movement of sperms and isn’t much use for fertilization.